drreynolds/Math6370-codes/Problems.md

 ## chemistry

-Interactive demo of the RAJA/CUDA parallelization of our equilibrium chemical density computations.
+Interactive demo of the Kokkos parallelization of our equilibrium chemical density computations.

 Key learning topics: